competitive benchmarking

 Beauty Marketing Report

-Another good example of a competitive benchmark analysis is a report we recently put together from the beauty industry.
+Another example of a competitive benchmark analysis is a report we recently put together from the beauty industry.

 If you’d like to view the full Beauty Marketing Report, click below.